5 Steps for When your Handmade Products Aren’t Selling

 PRODUCTS

-• Quality – look at detail photos and determine if their products look finished and polished.
-Do they use a higher or lower quality of material compared to you?
+- Quality – look at detail photos and determine if their products look finished and polished.
+Do they use a higher or lower quality of material than you?
 Read their reviews; are customers happy when their items arrive or are they stating they thought it would be bigger, a different color or better quality?

 MARKETING